Geneos Wealth Management Inc. Sells 695 Shares of Arthur J. Gallagher & Co. (NYSE:AJG)

-Geneos Wealth Management Inc. cut its position in shares of Arthur J. Gallagher & Co.
-(NYSE:AJG) by 3.5% during the first quarter, HoldingsChannel.com reports.
-The firm owned 19,355 shares of the financial services provider’s stock after selling 695 shares during the period.
-Geneos Wealth Management Inc.’s holdings in Arthur J. Gallagher & Co. were worth $2,805,000 as of its most recent filing with the Securities and Exchange Commission.
+Geneos Wealth Management Inc. reduced its holdings in Arthur J. Gallagher & Co.
+(NYSE:AJG) by 3.5% during the 1st quarter, HoldingsChannel.com reports.
+The institutional investor owned 19,355 shares of the financial services provider’s stock after selling 695 shares during the period.
+Geneos Wealth Management Inc.’s holdings in Arthur J. Gallagher & Co. were worth $2,805,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other institutional investors and hedge funds have also recently added to or reduced their stakes in AJG.
-Norges Bank bought a new stake in shares of Arthur J. Gallagher & Co. during the fourth quarter valued at approximately $239,058,000.
-Price T Rowe Associates Inc. MD boosted its stake in Arthur J. Gallagher & Co. by 12.4% in the 1st quarter.
-Price T Rowe Associates Inc. MD now owns 4,028,582 shares of the financial services provider’s stock valued at $502,646,000 after buying an additional 443,262 shares in the last quarter.
-Victory Capital Management Inc. boosted its stake in Arthur J. Gallagher & Co. by 21.4% in the 1st quarter.
-Victory Capital Management Inc. now owns 2,344,058 shares of the financial services provider’s stock valued at $292,467,000 after buying an additional 412,516 shares in the last quarter.
-Ameriprise Financial Inc. boosted its stake in Arthur J. Gallagher & Co. by 57.7% in the 1st quarter.
-Ameriprise Financial Inc. now owns 932,720 shares of the financial services provider’s stock valued at $116,576,000 after buying an additional 341,369 shares in the last quarter.
-Finally, Arrowstreet Capital Limited Partnership boosted its stake in Arthur J. Gallagher & Co. by 488.2% in the 1st quarter.
-Arrowstreet Capital Limited Partnership now owns 331,121 shares of the financial services provider’s stock valued at $41,314,000 after buying an additional 274,830 shares in the last quarter.
-Institutional investors and hedge funds own 78.86% of the company’s stock.
+A number of other hedge funds and other institutional investors have also modified their holdings of the business.
+ING Groep NV increased its position in Arthur J. Gallagher & Co. by 0.5% in the 1st quarter.
+ING Groep NV now owns 12,827 shares of the financial services provider’s stock worth $1,600,000 after buying an additional 70 shares during the period.
+Penserra Capital Management LLC increased its position in Arthur J. Gallagher & Co. by 18.9% in the 1st quarter.
+Penserra Capital Management LLC now owns 478 shares of the financial services provider’s stock worth $59,000 after buying an additional 76 shares during the period.
+Horizon Kinetics Asset Management LLC increased its position in Arthur J. Gallagher & Co. by 3.0% in the 1st quarter.
+Horizon Kinetics Asset Management LLC now owns 2,882 shares of the financial services provider’s stock worth $360,000 after buying an additional 83 shares during the period.
+Signaturefd LLC increased its position in shares of Arthur J. Gallagher & Co. by 9.7% during the first quarter.
+Signaturefd LLC now owns 948 shares of the financial services provider’s stock valued at $118,000 after purchasing an additional 84 shares during the period.
+Finally, Quadrant Capital Group LLC increased its position in shares of Arthur J. Gallagher & Co. by 11.6% during the first quarter.
+Quadrant Capital Group LLC now owns 811 shares of the financial services provider’s stock valued at $101,000 after purchasing an additional 84 shares during the period.
+78.86% of the stock is currently owned by institutional investors.

+Arthur J. Gallagher & Co. declared that its Board of Directors has initiated a stock repurchase plan on Thursday, July 29th that permits the company to buyback $1.50 billion in outstanding shares.
+This buyback authorization permits the financial services provider to reacquire up to 5.2% of its shares through open market purchases.
+Shares buyback plans are usually a sign that the company’s leadership believes its stock is undervalued.

+The company also recently declared a quarterly dividend, which will be paid on Friday, September 17th.
+Stockholders of record on Friday, September 3rd will be paid a dividend of $0.48 per share.
+This represents a $1.92 annualized dividend and a dividend yield of 1.38%.
+The ex-dividend date of this dividend is Thursday, September 2nd.
+Arthur J. Gallagher & Co.’s dividend payout ratio (DPR) is presently 40.68%.

-Several analysts recently commented on AJG shares.
-Royal Bank of Canada boosted their price target on Arthur J. Gallagher & Co. from $142.00 to $150.00 and gave the company a “sector perform” rating in a research note on Friday.
-Bank of America started coverage on Arthur J. Gallagher & Co. in a research note on Friday, May 21st.
-They issued an “underperform” rating and a $133.00 price target on the stock.
+AJG has been the topic of a number of research reports.
+Keefe, Bruyette & Woods boosted their price objective on Arthur J. Gallagher & Co. from $148.00 to $159.00 and gave the company an “outperform” rating in a research report on Friday, June 18th.
+Raymond James cut Arthur J. Gallagher & Co. from a “strong-buy” rating to an “outperform” rating and lowered their price objective for the company from $170.00 to $160.00 in a research report on Wednesday.
+Deutsche Bank Aktiengesellschaft restated a “hold” rating and set a $140.22 price objective (down from $160.00) on shares of Arthur J. Gallagher & Co. in a research report on Tuesday.
 Wells Fargo & Company boosted their price target on Arthur J. Gallagher & Co. from $159.00 to $165.00 and gave the company an “overweight” rating in a research note on Friday.
-Keefe, Bruyette & Woods boosted their price objective on Arthur J. Gallagher & Co. from $148.00 to $159.00 and gave the stock an “outperform” rating in a research note on Friday, June 18th.
-Finally, Atlantic Securities started coverage on Arthur J. Gallagher & Co. in a research note on Tuesday, July 6th.
-They issued an “overweight” rating and a $175.00 price objective on the stock.
-One analyst has rated the stock with a sell rating, five have given a hold rating and eight have given a buy rating to the company’s stock.
+Finally, Truist boosted their price target on Arthur J. Gallagher & Co. from $143.00 to $165.00 in a research note on Friday, April 30th.
+One analyst has rated the stock with a sell rating, five have given a hold rating and eight have issued a buy rating to the stock.
 Arthur J. Gallagher & Co. presently has a consensus rating of “Buy” and an average target price of $147.48.

-Arthur J. Gallagher & Co.
-(NYSE:AJG) last issued its quarterly earnings results on Thursday, July 29th.
-The financial services provider reported $1.17 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.07 by $0.10.
-Arthur J. Gallagher & Co. had a return on equity of 16.36% and a net margin of 11.70%.
-As a group, equities analysts predict that Arthur J. Gallagher & Co. will post 5.1 EPS for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, September 17th.
-Investors of record on Friday, September 3rd will be issued a $0.48 dividend.
-The ex-dividend date is Thursday, September 2nd.
-This represents a $1.92 dividend on an annualized basis and a yield of 1.38%.
-Arthur J. Gallagher & Co.’s dividend payout ratio is presently 40.68%.

-Arthur J. Gallagher & Co. announced that its board has approved a share repurchase plan on Thursday, July 29th that authorizes the company to repurchase $1.50 billion in shares.
-This repurchase authorization authorizes the financial services provider to buy up to 5.2% of its stock through open market purchases.
-Stock repurchase plans are typically a sign that the company’s management believes its stock is undervalued.

 Arthur J. Gallagher & Co, together with its subsidiaries, provides insurance brokerage, consulting, and third party claims settlement and administration services in the United States, Australia, Bermuda, Canada, the Caribbean, New Zealand, India, and the United Kingdom.
 Its Brokerage segment consists of retail and wholesale insurance brokerage operations.